Foreign Language Proficiency Requirement

 - If the foreign language is taught at Northwestern, students should contact the department where the language is offered for proficiency evaluation.

 - If the foreign language is not taught at Northwestern, students should complete the Petition for Testing in a Language not Taught at Northwestern.
-The petition should be submitted during the student's first quarter at Northwestern.
+The petition should be submitted prior to or during the student's first quarter at Northwestern.

 Proficiency in a language not taught at Northwestern